UnterrainerInformatik/cheatsheets/keycloak_update_from_pre_13.md

 ## Upgrade to latest
 Shut down you database.
 Backup your database.
-The latest Keycloak version as of this writing is `v25.0.0`.
+The latest Keycloak version as of this writing is `v25.0.1`.
-So update the version to `latest`.
+So update the version to `latest` (don't do this in production.
+Always fix your versions in production!).
 Then change the config to the new one:
 ```bash
 environment: